We don’t just talk the talk

 Sustainability, Security and Justice

-The university’s dining services program places a priority on obtaining locally sourced food from nearby farmers, growers and distributors — both through its own purchases and the food it obtains from Sysco, its major food supplier.
+The university’s dining services program places a priority on obtaining locally sourced food from nearby farmers, growers and distributors — both through its own purchases and the food it obtains from Aramark, its major food supplier.
 Not only is sourcing sustainable food important, reducing the amount of food wasted means less wasted resources.
 To reduce food waste on campus, our main dining room instituted trayless dining over a decade ago and we’ve seen a significant reduction in food ending up in the landfill.

 External Recognition